-SavaSeniorCare is one of the country’s largest privately held operators of nursing homes.
-The chain has nearly 200 nursing homes across the country across 22 states.
+SavaSeniorCare is one of the country’s largest privately held operators of skilled nursing facilities.
+The national nursing home chain has nearly 200 facilities across the country across 22 states.
 The chain has approximately 25,000 beds in its facilities.
 The chain has its headquarters in Atlanta.
-Its website is https://www.savaseniorcare.com/.
+Its website is www.savaseniorcare.com.

 SavaSeniorCare homes receive continuous low ratings on Medicare quality surveys.
 In addition, its homes have received numerous fines resulting from federal inspections of the facilities.
-Inspection reports have detailed multiple failures in patient care, including the areas of investing and preventing abuse of the residents.
+Health inspections reports have detailed multiple failures in inpatient care, including the areas of investing and preventing abuse of the residents.

 While many homes are successfully sued for failure to prevent pressure ulcers and other similar deficiencies, the incidents that SavaSeniorCare has been sued for and have put it in the news seem to be even worse.
 Some of the lawsuits include:

 - Patient dumping and evicted them from the facility

 - Staff laughing as a man lay dying

 - Neglect and development of advanced pressure sores

 - Leaving residents languishing in their feces